-- A person nominated as a candidate in the election may withdraw the nomination by submitting a notarized statement to the Chief Returning Officer. - The Office of the Governing Council will make available such a document for completion and, if requested a sufficient time in advance, will arrange for its notarization. - If a person nominated as a candidate wishes to have his or her name removed from the ballot, he or she must withdraw by Tuesday, February 13, 2007 at 5:00 p.m. - Where a candidate withdraws the nomination after this time, the withdrawal and the fact that his or her name remains on the ballot do not invalidate the election and votes cast for the candidate who has withdrawn shall not be counted and are void. - Where a candidate withdraws after the deadline to have his or her name removed from the ballot, the withdrawal and the fact that his or her name remains on the ballot do not invalidate the election and votes cast for the candidate who has withdrawn shall not be counted and are void - In the case of elections in the Full-time Undergraduate Student Constituency II, when post-graduate medical students receive a mail ballot while all other students in the constituency vote in the web-based election, the fact that the names of candidates who have withdrawn after the mail ballot deadline but before the web-based ballot deadline remain on the mailed ballot does not invalidate the election and votes cast for the candidates who have withdrawn shall not be counted and are void.
+- A person nominated as a candidate in the election may withdraw the nomination by submitting a notarized statement to the Chief Returning Officer. - The Office of the Governing Council will make available such a document for completion and, if requested a sufficient time in advance, will arrange for its notarization. - If a person nominated as a candidate wishes to have his or her name removed from the ballot, he or she must withdraw by Tuesday, February 12, 2008 at 5:00 p.m. - Where a candidate withdraws the nomination after this time, the withdrawal and the fact that his or her name remains on the ballot do not invalidate the election and votes cast for the candidate who has withdrawn shall not be counted and are void. - In the case of elections in the Full-time Undergraduate Student Constituency II, when post-graduate medical students receive a mail ballot while all other students in the constituency vote in the web-based election, the fact that the names of candidates who have withdrawn after the mail ballot deadline but before the web-based ballot deadline remain on the mailed ballot does not invalidate the election and votes cast for the candidates who have withdrawn shall not be counted and are void.